GridGain-Demos/gridgain-technology-primer/README.md

 #### Modify the computation logic:

-1. Update the logic to return top-10 paying customers.
-(Hint: Modify the variable `customersCount` value in `ComputeApp.java`.
+1. Update the logic to return top-10 paying customers (Hint: Modify the variable `customersCount` value in `ComputeApp.java`).

 2. Re-build an executable JAR with the applications' classes (or just start the app with IntelliJ IDEA or Eclipse):
     <pre><code>mvn clean package </code></pre>